PRE-CONFERENCE WORKSHOPS

 Workshop Leader (2):

-The Cachalote Consortium was created in 2005 with the goal of bringing together researchers from multiple disciplines to promote understanding of global patterns of sperm whale biology, ecology and conservation.
-The gatherings provide a forum for presenting progress, trading ideas, exchanging and standardizing methodologies, identifying knowledge gaps, inspiring new collaborations and fostering the next generation scientists dedicated to studying sperm whales.
-In parallel with the goals of SMM 2021, we seek contributions that promote interdisciplinary dialogue on the science and conservation of sperm whales and their societies and that discuss techniques (traditional and novel) that promote understanding at multiple scales: social, regional and global.
-We invite scientists, conservationists, students, and policy makers alike, providing a special opportunity to explore these topics as they relate to conserving socially and culturally complex nomadic ocean species.
+The Cachalote Consortium was created in 2005 to bring together researchers from multiple disciplines to promote understanding of global patterns of sperm whale biology, ecology, culture and conservation.
+These Consortium gatherings provide a forum for presenting research progress, exchanging ideas and standardizing methodologies, identifying knowledge gaps, inspiring new collaborations, and fostering next generation scientists dedicated to studying sperm whales.
+In parallel with the goals of SMM 2024, we seek contributions that will stimulate dialogue at the intersection of culture and conservation of sperm whales and their societies, including discussion of research techniques (traditional and novel) that promote understanding at multiple scales: social, regional and global.
+The workshop will provide a special opportunity to explore our current understanding of sperm whales, a socially and culturally complex nomadic species, and the evolving dimensions of human interactions affecting them.
+We invite scientists, conservationists, students and policy makers alike.
 The program will involve a series of short presentations, with ample opportunity for discussion.

 Workshop Leader (2):